Goundie House

 The Goundie House (/ˈgʌndiː/ GUN-dee) is a historic building located in Bethlehem, Pennsylvania.
-Constructed in 1810 for the Moravian town brewer John Sebastian Goundie, it is believed to be the first brick residence in Bethlehem and the first private home to reflect the American Federal style.
+Built in 1810 for the Moravian town brewer John Sebastian Goundie, it is believed to be Bethlehem's first brick residence and the first private home to reflect the American Federal style.
 The house is now used as a museum and exhibition space and for pop-up vintage shops.
 It is a contributing property to the Historic Moravian Bethlehem District, which was designated a National Historic Landmark District in 2012 and later named to the U.S. Tentative List in 2016 for nomination to the World Heritage List.